pasqua1e/f5-automation-labs/docs/class1/module4/lab3.rst

 Task 6 - Create custom HTTP AS3 Template on BIG-IQ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Using Postman,, copy below example of an AS3 Template into  **BIG-IQ AS3 Template Creation** collection in order to create the template in BIG-IQ AS3 Service Catalogue.
+Using Postman, copy the below example of an AS3 Template into  **BIG-IQ AS3 Template Creation** collection.
+    it will create a new template in BIG-IQ AS3 Service Catalogue.

     POST https://10.1.1.4/mgmt/cm/global/appsvcs-templates